 There is no correct answer here.
 It really comes down to personal preference.

-Medium length shorts of five inches are the most popular length.
+Medium length shorts of 5 inches are the most popular length.
 They offer the best of both worlds: they allow freedom of movement while modest in length.

 Many runners don’t go shorter than 5 inches for modesty reasons – or just because casual shorts are longer and wearing something so short doesn’t feel natural.